56th Annual Washington International Horse Show

-Highlights include the $100,000 President's Cup Grand Prix, the Puissance high-jump competition and the WIHS Equitation Finals featuring the country's top junior riders.
-Kids' Day, Barn Night, special exhibitions and boutique shopping round out this family-friendly event.
+Highlights include the $125,000 President's Cup Grand Prix (a World Cup qualifier), the Puissance high-jump competition presented by The Boeing Company, and the WIHS Equitation Finals featuring the country's top junior riders.
+Kids' Day, Barn Night, WIHS Shetland Pony Steeplechase racing, entertaining exhibitions, community activities, a silent auction and fabulous shopping in more than 50 specialty boutiques round out this exciting week.

-Since its debut, the Washington International has been a Washington institution attended by presidents, first ladies, celebrities, business and military leaders, as well as countless horse enthusiasts of all ages.
+Since its debut, the WIHS has been a Washington institution attended by presidents, first ladies, celebrities, military and business leaders, as well as countless horse enthusiasts of all ages.

 Take Metrorail or Metrobus to the "Gallery Place-Chinatown" stop for an easy trip to the show.
 The Metro station is located below Verizon Center.
 Directions to Verizon Center.